Scorpo999/capture-screen-UnityXR/README.md

 - Press Confirm button to take a screenshot
 - The screenshots will be stored in **/storage/emulated/0/Pictures/Screenshots/** folder.

 ## Note:
-- Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately after downloading the Demo. https://developer.pico-interactive.com/sdk/index?id=8
+- This demo is implemented in Unity 2019.4.
+- This demo works with Pico_UnityXR_SDK which can be found at [here.](https://developer.pico-interactive.com/sdk/index?id=8)